 ‘Disability’ means different things to different people.
 Whatever your situation, we’re here to ensure you are supported during your studies at Dartington Trust.

-This page contains information about applying for Disabled Students Allowance (DSA), as well as useful resources.
+This page contains information about disclosing your disability to us, applying for Disabled Students Allowance (DSA), plus other useful resources.

 Disabled Students Allowance (DSA)

 If you have a disability, or a long-term physical or mental health condition, you can apply for Disabled Student Allowance (DSA).
 This may enable you to access a range of support during the course of your studies.

 Following a meeting with Student Support lead, students are signposted to work with our partners, Amano, for one to one guidance/advice to assist the completion of their DSA application for additional support.

 - Our partners at Plymouth University have also created a comprehensive guide on the DSA process – read it here.